Mindfulness-Based Stress Reduction

 MBSR has proven to be an effective treatment for people suffering from addiction and substance abuse disorders.

-In many cases, society turns to drugs and alcohol to cope with trauma or unresolved mental health disorders.
-With MBSR, the general public can learn to deal with their emotions more productively, without using substances.
+In many cases, individuals turns to drugs and alcohol to cope with trauma or unresolved mental health disorders.
+With MBSR, people can learn to deal with their emotions more productively, without using substances.

 MBSR is different from many other therapeutic approaches because it is a regimented protocol, rather than a singular technique.
 MBSR is typically administered in a group setting, where participants go through the entire eight-week course together, led by a therapist or trained mental health professional.
 MBSR may be offered to clients in partial hospitalization programs as well as outpatient settings.